-Before we get into the types of questions you must answer when writing your study plan, here are a few quick tips.
+Before we get into the types of questions you must answer when writing your study plan, here are a few quick tips:

-#1: Do not exceed one (1) page.
+- Don’t exceed one page.

 1. Why do you wish to study in Canada in the program for which you have been accepted?